GitHubManual/MyFirstProject/README.md

 # MyFirstProject
-This will be my first repo in my GitHub exploration.
+This will be our first repo in our GitHub exploration.

 This project is also MY first project!